ShiverPurple/League-Quick-Data/README.en.md

 ### Clarity in a code's structure removes unnecessary notations

 The clearer and cleaner the code and each of it's functions is, the less notations needed.
 Although communicating through code is harder than plain language, it's more efficient.

+# Final Thoughts

+Any changes made by RIOT after 11/08/21 won't be covered by this program.
+If this application do not work as expected, feel free to open Pull Requests or bug tickets.
+Any sugestions and thoughts about the application itself is also welcome.